Conservation Ecology (10234.2)

 In addition, students must:

-- complete and submit all assessment items for marking; and
+- complete and submit all assessment items for marking

-The contact hours in this unit consist of 22 hours of lectures, 22 hours of tutorials and 2 hours of seminar attendance.
+The contact hours in this unit consist of 24 hours of lectures and 11 hours of tutorials.
+There are likely to be additional hours involved with field trips.
 The remaining hours of workload should be distributed across the various assessments.

-It is strongly recommended that students start working on their review report as early as possible.
-Student should start preparing their review report at least four weeks before the due date for submitting the report on 9 November 2020.
+It is strongly recommended that students start working on their assignments as early as possible.

 Inclusion and engagement

-Please consult with the Unit Convenor early in the semester (before the end of Week 2) if you have any issues that could affect your participation in the class in Week 7 run by the Botanic Gardens staff.
+Please consult with the Unit Convenor early in the semester (before the end of Week 2) if you have any issues that could affect your participation in class activities, particularly the field excursions.

 Required IT skills

 Students will need basic computer skills in using web browsers, email and Microsoft Office software.
+Familiarity with the R statistical software would be an advantage but is not essential.
 The written reports must be in word processor format, readable by MS Word.
 All written assessment items (unless specified otherwise) are to be uploaded to the unit's Canvas site.

 Work placement, internships or practicums